pygaurav/Python_Course_CheckPoint_1/README.md

 ## ASSIGNMENT CHECKPOINT-1 (ITTWIST)
 **Mimic a simple blog commandline program:**
-Suppose you are planning to create your own blog application where you can read a posts, create a post, update a post or delete a post.
+Suppose you are planning to create your own blog application where you can read a post, create a post, update a post or delete a post.

  - Create a list (posts) that will contain all post (dictionaries).